Acting quickly can make all the difference.

 Our Designated Safeguarding Lead is Mrs Moor (Deputy Headteacher).
-Our Deputy Designated Safeguarding Leads are Mr Paramor (Deputy Headteacher) and Mr Evans (Assistant Headteacher).
+Our Deputy Designated Safeguarding Leads are Mr Paramor (Deputy Headteacher) and Mrs Appleby (Headteacher).
 The Governor with responsibility for safeguarding in our school in Nick Wilkinson.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed here.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Please view our dedicated Online Safety page for guidance and for information about how we teach this area of the curriculum at Little Common School

 Photographs and Videos